sarsamurmu/estree-toolkit/README.md

 I know there is [Babel](https://github.com/babel/babel).
 But there are other tools which are faster than Babel.
 For example, [`meriyah`](https://github.com/meriyah/meriyah) is 3x faster than [`@babel/parser`](https://www.npmjs.com/package/@babel/parser), [`astring`](https://github.com/davidbonnet/astring) is up to 50x faster than [`@babel/generator`](https://www.npmjs.com/package/@babel/generator).
 But these tool only work with ESTree AST.
 I wanted to use these faster alternatives for one of my projects but could not find any traverser with batteries-included.
-So I made one myself, with awesome scope analysis, it has all the things that you would need for traversing an ESTree AST.
+So I built one myself, with awesome scope analysis, it has all the things that you would need for traversing an ESTree AST.
+Also, a little bit faster than Babel.

 ## License
 Licensed under the [MIT License](/LICENSE).